dmorl/MichiganHospitalData/README.md

 * Values: Integer
 * DateRange: 2020-04-03 through xxxx-xx-xx
-* Missing values reason: This value may be missing if it is not provided in the report o Total non-missing: xxx
+* Missing values reason: This value may be missing if it is not provided in the report

 Reporting_Bed
 * Column: AP
 * Description: Total response rate for the Statewide Available Bed Tracking for COVID-19 table
 * Values: Percentage
-* ValuesRange: xx% to xx%
-* Missing values reason: This value may be missing if it is not provided in the report o Total non-missing: xxx
+* Missing values reason: This value may be missing if it is not provided in the report

 Reporting_PPE
 * Column: AQ
 * Description: Total response rate for the Statewide Available PPE Tracking for COVID-19 table
 * Values: Percentage
-* ValuesRange: xx% to xx%
-* Missing values reason: This value may be missing if it is not provided in the report o Total non-missing: xxx
+* Missing values reason: This value may be missing if it is not provided in the report

 Notes
 * Column: AR
-* Description: Additinal notes provided underneath the tables
+* Description: Additional notes provided underneath the tables
 * Values: String
-* Missing values reason: This value may be missing if it is not provided in the report o Total non-missing: xxx
+* Missing values reason: This value may be missing if it is not provided in the report

 Link
 * Column: AS
 * Description: Link to the archival version of the tabular data, through the Wayback Machine Internet Archive
 * Values: URL
-* Missing values reason: This value may be missing if it is not provided in the report o Total non-missing: xxx
+* Missing values reason: This value may be missing if it is not provided in the report